Protect Yourself from Online Scams

 Final Thoughts

 Dating is fun and you should still put yourself out there to find true love.
 However, it is important to stay educated about dating app scams.
-You should always meet someone from online in person in a public place.
+You should always meet someone online in person in a public place.
 Never send money to someone you have never met and take things slow.
 Single women between the ages of 40 to 60 who are divorced, widowed or disabled are the biggest targets of romantic scammers, as senior scammers feel they can take advantage of that person’s loneliness.

 Finally, always use reputable dating apps and sites.
-Our Time and Silver Singles are highly rated apps for the 50 plus crowd.
-Bumble and eHarmony are great for a general age range, and don’t forget to still have fun.
+Our Time and Silver Singles are highly-rated apps for the 50-plus crowd.
+Bumble and eHarmony are great for a general age range and don’t forget to still have fun.
 Happy dating!